Skip to main content

 • “The art style is a great adaptation of the show's animation; the characters and environments look great.”

-• “The optimization is chaotic; it's nearly impossible to play on low-end devices without getting 15 FPS max on the lowest graphics settings.”
+• “The optimization on this game is chaotic; it is nearly impossible to play this on low-end devices without getting 15 fps max on the lowest graphics settings.”

 • music